 We also cleaned the house, cooked and froze a few meals, mowed the lawn, completed a few house projects, washed laundry, ironed, and all the other normal stuff you want done just before adding a new baby.

 Can’t wait for Wednesday!
 Had another week of completely absent-mindedness in church.
 The baby is the last thing I think of before falling asleep and the first thing I think of when I wake up!

 Tuesday night, my hubby asked the Bishop and 1st Counselor (his good friends) to come over and give us both a blessing.
 The words were very sweet and comforting and I recognized again the importance of the Priesthood and what it can offer in a home.
 It is neat to know that my son will be able to have that.

 My hubby was told this baby would look up to him and follow his good example.
-That he would be a righteous young man, serve a mission, marry in the temple, and honor his priesthood.
-That he had a mission to fulfill on this earth and needed to come to a home with the gospel.
+That he would be a righteous young man who loves the Savior, serve a mission, marry in the temple, and honor his priesthood.
+That he had a special mission to fulfill on this earth and needed to come to a home full of the gospel of Christ.

 The blessing also mentioned that our birthmom would be watched over and blessed with peace in her decision.
 That she will feel of the Lord’s comfort and know that she is deeply loved by Him, us, and her son.
-That our family would become truly “color blind” and we would love him as we love any of our other children.
+That our family would accept him fully as our own and that we would love him as we love any of our other children.

 I can’t remember exactly everything, but those were the general highlights.
 Anything could go wrong tomorrow, so the blessings were very reassuring to us.
 To know that he is supposed to be ours.
 To know that he is our son.
 To know that he will be coming home with us helped us reassure our faith.